undel-gh/HA-Laundry-Monitor/docs/en/STATE_MACHINE.md

 The State Machine does not depend on the internal implementation of the Spin Detector.
 It consumes a confirmed terminal-spin result together with its evidence and diagnostic confidence.

 The vibration-only path requires the configured full vibration evidence plus the applicable activity-recency and cycle-age gates.
+When confirmed heater operation is currently active, even a vibration-only terminal-spin result is blocked until heater-level operation is no longer active.

+The experimental hybrid detector combines vibration and electrical evidence with heating-aware cycle context.

-The experimental hybrid path combines:
+The normal reduced-evidence hybrid path requires:

 * reduced but still meaningful vibration evidence;
 * a fresh sustained electrical spin candidate derived primarily from power;
 * optional current corroboration;
-* the same applicable activity-recency, minimum-cycle-age and timing gates.
+* recent meaningful activity;
+* known heating context;
+* no currently active heater signature;
+* the effective heating-aware minimum cycle age.

+If heating has been detected, the effective minimum age is at least the configured heated-cycle minimum and never less than the normal spin minimum age.
+If heating remains `unknown`, reduced-evidence hybrid confirmation is blocked.

+The fast non-heated hybrid path is different.
+It may bypass the normal spin minimum age only when:
+* heating has been classified as `not_seen` from sufficient valid power-observation coverage;
+* the **full** vibration-only evidence requirement is satisfied;
+* a fresh sustained electrical spin candidate is present;
+* meaningful activity is recent;
+* heater-level operation is not active.

 The electrical candidate is based on time-weighted rolling statistics, minimum observed coverage and bounded source freshness.
-The hybrid path must not treat a single power/current spike or stale source value as sufficient evidence and must not confirm `final_spin` from electrical measurements alone.
+Heating classification has its own sustained high-power threshold and observed-coverage rule.
+Neither detector may treat a single spike, stale source value, or missing observation as sufficient evidence.

 If power and current are supplied by the same smart plug or measurement device, they are correlated measurements of one electrical load and must not be interpreted as two independent votes.